-- Internships - working at the heart of Nebraska, in the State Capitol, gives students access to innumerable work, volunteer and networking opportunities.
+- Internships - Being located in the heart of Nebraska, in the State Capitol, gives our students access to innumerable work, volunteer and networking opportunities.

 - POLS 100 (Power and Politics in America) or POLS 100H (denoting honors)

-Majors in political science and related disciplines may also pursue a certificate in public policy analysis which includes work in a number of programs and disciplines and is particularly well suited for students interested in working for government or a specific policy field.
+Majors in Political Science and related disciplines who are interested in policy may also pursue a certificate in Public Policy Analysis and Program Evaluation.
+This certificate includes coursework in a number of academic programs and disciplines, and is particularly well suited for students interested in working for government or a specific policy field.

 The Minor Requirements